Visiting Mount Stewart with your dog

 Dogs in cars

-Please do not leave your dog in your car unless you’re quickly popping in to use the facilities.
+Please do not leave your dog in your car unless you are quickly popping in to use the facilities.
 On a warm day the car park becomes very hot.
-If a dog is left in a car and appears distressed our policy is to inform the USPCA.
+If a dog is left in the car and appears distressed our policy is to inform the USPCA.

 Professional dog walkers must obtain a licence if they wish to carry out their work at Mount Stewart, which allows professional dog walkers to legally walk up to four dogs at any one time.
 The annual licence costs £125 per year.
 Licences will need to be renewed each year.